 The Importance of Fats on a Keto Diet

-Sticking to a diet that’s low in carbs and high in fats is the whole premise of the ketogenic diet because it leads to ketosis, which then leads to weight loss.
+Sticking to a diet that’s low in carbs and high in fats is the whole premise of the ketogenic diet because it leads to ketosis, which then leads to weight loss .
 While fats play a very important role in our overall health, keep in mind that not all are created equal.
+Fortunately, the fats found in avocados are the good ones, adding to the keto-friendliness of this fruit.

 The Three Main Fats: Good vs Bad Fats